 SECTION 8.
-SUSPENSION, REVOCATION, OR NONRENEWAL OF LICENSE OR PERMIT FOR UNLAWFUL SHIPPING.
+SUSPENSION, REVOCATION, OR NONRENEWAL OF LICENSE

+OR PERMIT FOR UNLAWFUL SHIPPING.
-- (a) [Subject to subsection (b),] the [Commission] [or other applicable authority], after notice and an opportunity for an evidentiary hearing, may suspend, revoke, or refuse to renew a license, permit, or other authorization to produce, distribute, or sell alcoholic beverages issued by the [Commission] [or other applicable authority] if the person holding the license, permit, or authorization has shipped alcoholic beverages into another state in violation of that state's law. - [(b) The [Commission] [or other applicable authority] may not suspend, revoke, or refuse to renew a license, permit, or authorization issued by the [Commission] [or other applicable authority] under subsection (a) unless the licensee, permittee, or authorized person ships alcoholic beverages into another state in violation of that state's law after the [Commission] [or other applicable authority] issues a cease and desist [order] [letter].] - [(c) The [Commission] [or other applicable authority] shall determine the duration of a suspension under subsection (a).
-The suspension may not exceed [60 days] for a first violation or [120 days] for a subsequent violation within [36 months].
-If the [Commission] [or other applicable authority] revokes a license, permit, or other authorization under subsection (a), the licensee, permittee, or authorized person may not reapply for issuance of the same license,

-1 permit, or authorization for [365 days] after the date of the revocation.]
-2 (d) A suspension, revocation, or refusal to renew a license, permit, or other authorization 3 under this section is subject to judicial review under [cite to this state's administrative procedure 4 act].
-5 [(e) Instead of suspension, revocation, or refusal to renew a license, permit, or other 6 authorization under subsection (a), the [Commission] [or other applicable authority] and the 7 licensee, permittee, or authorized person may agree to [an offer in compromise under which the 8 licensee, permittee, or authorized person pays to the [Commission] [or other applicable 9 authority]] a civil penalty.]
-10 [(f) After the [Commission] [or other applicable authority] has given notice initiating a 11 proceeding under subsection (a) to suspend, revoke, or refuse to renew a license, permit, or other 12 authorization, the licensee, permittee, or authorized person may not surrender the license, 13 permit, or authorization without the consent of the [Commission] [or other applicable authority].]
-14 15 16 17 Legislative Note: The legislative drafter may determine that this section fits better within the enacting state's existing framework for suspension, revocation, or nonrenewal of alcoholic beverage licenses or permits and that the bracketed subsections should be omitted because they are already governed by, or inconsistent with, this existing framework.
-18 19 20 The legislative drafter should include in subsections (a), (c), and (f) each license- issuing authority in the enacting state.
-21 22 23 24 25 26 27 28 29 The bracketed clause in subsection (e) allows the legislative drafter to refer to this settlement process by the well-known term "offer in compromise" used by many states and the federal Alcohol and Tobacco Tax and Trade Bureau.
+(a) [Subject to subsection (b),] the [Commission] [or other applicable authority], after

+- 1 notice and an opportunity for hearing, may suspend, revoke, or refuse to renew a license, permit, - 2 or other authorization to produce, distribute, or sell alcoholic beverages issued by the - 3 [Commission] [or other applicable authority] if the person holding the license, permit, or - 4 authorization has shipped [wine] [alcoholic beverages] into another state in violation of that - 5 state's law. - 6 [(b) The [Commission] [or other applicable authority] may not suspend, revoke, or refuse - 7 to renew a license, permit, or authorization issued by the [Commission] [or other applicable - 8 authority] under subsection (a) unless the licensee, permittee or authorized person ships [wine] - 9 [alcoholic beverages] into another state in violation of that state's law after the [Commission] [or - other applicable authority] issues a cease and desist [order] [letter]. - [(c) The [Commission] [or other applicable authority] shall determine the duration of a - suspension under subsection (a).
+The suspension may not exceed [60 days] for a first violation or - 13 [120 days] for a subsequent violation within [36 months].
+If the [Commission] [or other - applicable authority] revokes a license, permit, or other authorization under subsection (a), the - 15 licensee, permittee, or authorized person may not reapply for issuance of the same license, - permit, or authorization for [365 days] after the date of the revocation.] - 17 (d) A suspension, revocation, or refusal to renew a license, permit, or other authorization - under this section is subject to judicial review under [cite to this state's administrative procedure - 19 act]. - [(e) Instead of suspension, revocation, or refusal to renew a license, permit, or other - 21 authorization under subsection (a), the [Commission] [or other applicable authority] and the - 22 licensee, permittee, or authorized person may agree to [an offer in compromise under which the - 23 licensee, permittee, or authorized person pays to the [Commission] [or other applicable authority]] a civil penalty.]

+Legislative Note: The legislative drafter may determine that this section fits better within the enacting state's existing framework for suspension, revocation, or nonrenewal of alcoholic beverage licenses or permits and that the bracketed subsections should be omitted because they are already governed by, or inconsistent with, this existing framework.

+The legislative drafter should include in subsections (a) and (c) each license- issuing authority in the enacting state.

+The bracketed clause in subsection (e) allows the legislative drafter to refer to this settlement process by the well-known term "offer in compromise" used by many states and the federal Alcohol and Tobacco Tax and Trade Bureau.
 The brackets in certain provisions of this section indicate that such matters as the maximum period of suspension and minimum period of revocation may be adjusted to reflect the enacting state's legislative preferences.
 In subsection (b), the legislative drafter may insert the term order rather than letter if the enacting state prefers a more formal cease-and-desist process.

+Comment

-30 Comment 31 32 33 This section allows the enacting state to, for example, take action against a retailer licensed in the enacting state if the retailer is unlawfully shipping alcohol into another state in violation of that state's law.
+This section allows the enacting state to, for example, take action against a retailer licensed in the enacting state if the retailer is unlawfully shipping alcohol into another state in violation of that state's law.
 A retailer that does so risks losing its retail license in its home state.
 The provision facilitates cooperation among state regulators, as the retailer's unlawful shipping is likely to come to light as a result of information provided by regulators in other states.
 The retailer's home state must afford the retailer due process in any action taken against the retailer.